Perfect UX is impossible

 While I care about disabled users a lot this change means that the alternative that would get me home a lot earlier tonight won't show up because a minority of the users won't be able to get from platform 1 to platform 4 in 11 minutes.

 I could go on and on, but I think you get the point: whether your technical solution is good depends on who your users are, if they have previous experience with your application, if they have any disabilities and I'd even say it depends on if the users choice of transport is delayed or not.

 All this before we have even start talking about preferences...!

 When I work in the field I see quite a lot of statements thrown around, and I have certainly been guilty myself as well (although these are not mine):

 vim is the perfect tool for programming

-Ask certain kinds of Vim user though and you'll be told in no uncertain terms that Vims ux is close to perfect once you have remapped CAPS LOCK to escape.
+Ask certain kinds of Vim user though and you'll be told in no uncertain terms that Vims ux is close to perfect.

 On the other hand I know Vim well enough to know it is not perfect for me (although I'll miss it if it isn't installed.)

 Mac has a different ux than Windows.
 For some it is better, for some it is worse.
 I've tried it for three years and went from enthusiastic to disappointed, and I usually get along with most operating systems, including CLIs an most desktop environments.

 I could add more examples here, but I promised to myself to be short, and also at this point I think I have proven my headline: Creating the perfect UX is impossible because the perfect UX is different between user groups and even between users.